MEDS-SBBG-milkweed/milkweed-site-finder/text/disclaimer.md

-All information gathered throughout this dashboard is based off of data from the Santa Barbara Botanic Garden field surveys from 2023.
-This dashboard will be maintained by the Santa Barbara Botanic Garden IT team.
+All information gathered throughout this dashboard is based off of data collected by the Santa Barbara Botanic Garden field surveys in 2023.
+Plant and seed collection on Forest Service land is not permissible without a plant collection permit from the Los Padres National Forest.